 For those not on a meter Most customers still pay a fixed price for their water; however for those who live alone or dont use much water, a meter may lead to immediate savings.
 Single people paying an average unmetered bill can often save more than £100.
 Meters can normally be fitted free of charge and theres usually the option to switch back within a year if you change your mind, or dont make the savings you were expecting.
 If the company find a meter cant be fitted at your property it must offer to switch you to an alternative assessed charge instead.

-www.ccwater.co.uk has a water meter bill calculator to help you work out whether you could save by opting for a meter.
+Our water meter bill calculator to help you work out whether you could save by opting for a meter.

 Water saving tips CCWaters website also provides lots of practical advice on great ways to be more water efficient and for those who are metered to save money such as fixing dripping taps, installing water saving devices, and collecting rainwater for use in the garden.